nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_xfercare.md

 The intention is that any standards that govern referral messaging and documentation will include references to appointments in due course.

+{% include important.html content="Please be aware of the changes to Urgent Care Messaging, which can be found [here](https://github.com/nhsd-a2si/docs-uec-appts/files/5140988/Changes%2Bto%2BUrgent%2BCare%2BMessaging%2B.v3-0.%2B-%2BPart%2B1%2B-%2BNon-breaking%2BChanges.docx)." %}

 ## Example of how this might work in practice

 Below is an example of how one type of transfer of care process can be linked with appointment booking.
-In this illustration a referal from 111 using a 111CDA document is used.
+In this illustration a referral from 111 using a 111CDA document is used.

 ### Consumer Requirements